-Section 260(3) allows the Guidelines to require that a claim be accompanied by a form of authority signed by the worker.
+Section 260(3) of the 1998 Act allows the Guidelines to require that a claim be accompanied by a form of authority signed by the worker.
 This signed authority authorises the sharing of information between service providers and the insurer.